Kuznetsk Basin: History

 Coal deposits in the area were first discovered in 1721.

-During the Soviet era, the Kuznetsk Basin was second only to Ukraine's Donets Basin in terms of regional coal production.
+During the Soviet era, the Kuznetsk Basin was second only to the Donets Basin in terms of regional coal production.
 Iron smelting began there as early as 1697 and coal was discovered in 1721, although it was not systematically mined until 1851.
 The late 19th century industrialisation of Russia prompted a rapid growth in the area's industries, which was further boosted by the completion of the Trans-Siberian Railway.
 Under Joseph Stalin's first five-year plan, the Ural-Kuznetsk industrial combine was formed in the early 1930s.
 It became a centre for the production of iron and steel, zinc, aluminium, machinery and chemicals, with raw materials and finished products being shipped to and from sites in the Kuzbas and Urals.

-A series of coal miners strikes in the late 1980s took place in the region, and gained the support from the sanctioned All-Union Central Council of Trade Unions.
+A series of coal miners' strikes in the late 1980s took place in the region.
+The strike resulted in the formation of the Kuzbass Soviet of Workers' Committees and the Kuzbass Workers' Union.
+The Union issued a manifesto which criticised the party bureaucracy, but also declared that they were still committed to socialism and rejected private property.
+The miners at first expelled members of the Democratic Union Party who supported capitalist reforms, though by 1990 the strength of pro-Communist factions in the strike had weakened and this categorical opposition to capitalism was no longer present.
+Yeltsin chose to support the Kuzbass Soviet and pledged to address their economic concerns if they supported him and his economic reforms, however at no point under Yelstin's presidency did he meet any of the promises made to the Kuzbass soviet.

 Following the dissolution of the Soviet Union and the collapse of the planned economy, the region's industries faced a further crisis.
 Since then, however, its significance has grown.
 The Kuzbass now extracts ca. 60 percent of Russia's total coal production and is the main fuel and energy base for eastern Russia.

 Administratively, the Kuznetsk Basin lies in Kemerovo Oblast with its capital in the city of Kemerovo.
 Other major cities in the area include Anzhero-Sudzhensk, Leninsk-Kuznetsky, Kiselyovsk, and Prokopyevsk.